 Score is an aggregated estimate of your overall performance in ad auctions.

-managed PPC services so you can be involved at a level you are comfortable
+We offer fully managed and part-managed PPC services so you can be involved at a level you are comfortable with.

 PPC can help increase leads via effective targeted campaigns – we can get the right customers to your site and help to increase your sales.

 The simplest way to think about Quality Score is this: your Quality Score is a measure of how likely it is that users will click your ad for a particular keyword or thing they are interested in.

 When more people who see your ad click it than those who don’t, Google realises that your ads are relevant, reliable and helpful to users – users that are your target audience.

 As a result, they make more money, you make more money, and they reward you with higher ad rankings and lower costs for advertising with them.

 If you get your PPC and Quality Score right, you’ll be setting yourself up for higher return on investment (ROI) – who wouldn’t want that?

 After reading this page, we’re confident that you won’t be asking yourself what PPC Quality Score is anymore.

 If you have further questions and want to see how we can help, contact us today.